stephensod/vaccine/readme.md

-Experimental data and the code files for analysis.
+Experimental data and code files for analysis.